aptech/docs/docs/CR-squeeze.rst

 ----------------
 .. function:: squeeze(a)

-    :param a: Multi-dimensional array.
+    :param a:
-    :type a: TODO
+    :type a: Multi-dimensional array

     :returns: atrim (*TODO*), Multidimensional array or matrix with all dimensions equal to 1 removed.